jwshii/jwshii.github.io/index.md

 ## About / [Research](https://jwshi21.github.io/research.html) / [Teaching](https://jwshi21.github.io/teaching.html)

-I am a first year PhD student in computer science at the University of Pennsylvania.
+I am a second-year PhD student in computer science at the University of Pennsylvania.
 My advisor is Benjamin Pierce.
+I am a member of the programming languages research [group](https://www.cis.upenn.edu/~plclub/).

 Previously, I was an undergraduate at MIT.